dubzzz/talks/2024-06-11-meetup-typescript/slides.md

 <h1 style="color: #fff !important">Fine-Grained reactivity without any compiler</h1>

-_How did we achieved fine-grained reactivity at Pigment?_
+_How did we achieve fine-grained reactivity at Pigment?_

 _**by Nicolas DUBIEN**_